 How a Criminal Defense Attorney Can Help

-The best way to understand what happens when you violate a restraining order is to hire a West Chester criminal attorney as soon as you are served with a temporary PFA.
+The best way to understand is to hire a West Chester criminal attorney as soon as you are served with a temporary PFA.
 Your lawyer can explain the specifics of the PFA and advise you on how to avoid any violations.
 They can also represent you at the initial hearing, which will be scheduled within 10 business days.
 At this hearing, you will have an opportunity to present your side of the story.
 If you have been falsely accused of domestic violence, your attorney can help you gather evidence and develop a strategy to prove it.

 If you have been charged with violating a PFA, our criminal defense lawyers and family law attorneys at Carosella & Associates provide top-notch legal representation you can trust.